Joe Hicketts: Professional

 Hicketts began his first professional season by once again participating in Detroit Red Wings training camp.
 On October 8, 2016, Hicketts was assigned to the Grand Rapids Griffins.
 On January 21, 2018, Hicketts was recalled by the Red Wings.
 He made his NHL debut the next night in a game against the New Jersey Devils, logging 15:13 of ice time, along with 4:22 on the penalty kill.
 On January 23, he was returned to the Griffins.
 On March 26, 2018, Hicketts was again recalled by the Red Wings.
 Prior to being recalled he recorded three goals and seven assists in 63 games for the Griffins.
 Hicketts recorded his first two NHL points by assisting on Frans Nielsen and Darren Helm's goals on March 27, 2018, in a 5–2 win over the Pittsburgh Penguins.
 On April 4, Hicketts was assigned to the Griffins.
 He appeared in five games for the Red Wings, posting three assists, a plus-five rating, two penalty minutes, two shots on goal, nine hits and 12 blocked shots.
 Hicketts began the 2018–19 season with the Red Wings.
 On October 31, 2018, Hicketts was assigned to the Grand Rapids Griffins.
 He appeared in eight games for the Red Wings, averaging 17:06 of ice time per game and ranking second among team defensemen with 15 hits.
 On April 1, 2019, Hicketts was recalled from the Griffins under emergency conditions.
 Prior to being recalled, he led the team in defensemen scoring with three goals and 24 assists in 61 games.
 Hicketts appeared in 11 games for the Red Wings during the season.
 On April 7, he was re-assigned to the Griffins.

 On July 17, 2019, the Red Wings re-signed Hicketts to a two-year contract.
 On January 12, 2021, the Red Wings assigned Hicketts to the Grand Rapids Griffins.

 On July 28, 2021, as a free agent, Hicketts signed a two-year, two-way contract with the Minnesota Wild.
+He played the entirety of his contract with the Wild assigned to AHL affiliate, the Iowa Wild.

+As a free agent from the Wild at the conclusion of his contract, Hicketts was signed to a one-year, two-way contract with the Los Angeles Kings on July 2, 2023.

+On March 20, 2025, the Kings signed Hicketts to a two-year, two-way contract extension with an average annual value of $775,000.